chrisburnell/chrisburnell.com/_drafts/decade.md

 date: 2018-04-21 09:00:00

 title: A Decade in the Making
-lede: Today marks ten years that I’ve been making a mess on the web.
+lede: This year marks ten years that I’ve been making a mess on the web.
 While making a mess has always been the norm for me, documenting it publicly, irreversibly, for eternity, might seem a little out of character.
 A decade later, what’s changed?
 What have I learned?
 What will I be doing differently in another decade’s time?
 tags:
 - personal

 footnotes:
 - I’m aware of the <a href="http://bradfrost.com/blog/post/just/" title="Just, an article by Brad Frost">assumptions</a> I’m making when using the word <q>just</q> here.
 I think my point, though, is that the only thing stopping you from publishing is <em>you</em>.

-shorturl: 12345
+shorturl: TODO
 ---